101environmental/101aerial.com/_pages/aerial-inspection.md

 And we've supported industrial site maintenance, detecting and then using our [falconry services](/bird-control/) to deter nesting and eliminate issues from droppings:
 {% include gallery id="gallery3" %}

+We also love filming events, from sports to adventures:
+{% include gallery id="gallery4" %}

+We operate with the utmost professionalism, and safety is always at the forefront of our minds.
+We use a range of drones, including those with additional motors and propellers for increased redundancy.
+{% include gallery id="gallery5" %}

+If you'd like to discuss what we can do for you, just get in touch!

 [Contact us for a FREE site survey and quote](/contact/){: .btn .btn--warning .btn--large .align-center}